 Marian St.Clair has been a passionate and energetic clubwoman since 1989.
-She has been a member of the GFWC Board of Directors in succeeding administrations since her 2002-2004 term as South Carolina State President, serving as Bylaws Committee Member, Conservation Beautification Chairman, Leadership Committee Member, Treasurer, Secretary, and Second Vice President.
+She has been a member of the GFWC Board of Directors in succeeding administrations since her 2002-2004 term as South Carolina State President, serving as Bylaws Committee Member, Conservation Beautification Chairman, Leadership Committee Member, Treasurer, Secretary, Second Vice President, First Vice President, and President-elect.
 She has also assisted with LEADS, presenting, “How to Write a Great Speech.”

 Marian is a Master Gardener and Master Naturalist who works as a freelance garden writer and photographer for The Greenville News and Carolina Gardener Magazine.
 She leads garden tours to Europe and other areas of interest, and produces a gardening blog, Hortitopia.
 As a horticulture expert, Marian has been a guest on Martha Stewart Radio and other media, and a presenter at symposia.